andrewzcsse/New-Blog/_posts/2024-05-14-College_Articulation_Blog.md

 ```

 - Following this, all appropriate assets are defined and given parameters
-- For our level, these assets include `vucbks` under obstacles, `skibidiSand` under platforms, `escaper` under players, and `skibidiToilet` and `skibidiTitan` under enemies
+- For our level, these assets include `vbucks` under obstacles, `skibidiSand` under platforms, `escaper` under players, and `skibidiToilet` and `skibidiTitan` under enemies
 - After this, the level is defined under `skibidiGameObjects` and set to be a new gameLevel

 ```js